What is the main source of law authorising this entity form?

 Is the entity subject to any statutory (external) auditor obligations?

-Yes.
-The annual financial statement must be made by a public accountant at the request of the Board of Directors and audited by an external auditor.
+Yes, the annual financial statement must be prepared by a public accountant at the request of the Board of Directors and be audited by an external auditor.

 Requirements to appoint other persons (officers, secretary, internal auditor / accountants).
 If so, what are their functions?
 Are there any residency requirements?

-Yes.
-As stated above, the Shareholders´ Meeting of private SA’s under article 299 LG must appoint a Surveillance Body, except when the share capital of the private SA is ARS 50,000,0000 (USD 502,512.5) or more and the company is a SAU, a regular syndic and an alternate syndic must be appointed.
+Yes, as stated above, the Shareholders’ Meeting of private SAs under article 299 LG must appoint a Surveillance Body, except that an alternate syndic must be appointed when the share capital of the private SA is ARS 2,000,000,000 (USD 2,000,000) or more and when the company is a SAU.

 What is the title designated for 'ownership interests' (e.g. shares, quota, interests, membership)?

-The share capital is divided in shares that must be registered and nominated in Argentinean currency.
+The share capital is divided in shares that must be registered and subscribed for in Argentinean currency.

 Are different classes of ownership interests possible?
 If so, what are some examples of different classes?

-Common shares grant a right to 1 vote, unless the bylaws establish different classes of common shares granting voting privileges up to 5 votes per share.
+Common shares grant a right to one (1) vote, unless the bylaws establish different classes of common shares granting voting privileges of up to five (5) votes per share.

-Preferred shares grant economic benefits and may not grant any voting rights (except for ordinary meetings of the Shareholders´ Meeting and if the SA is in arrears to pay them their economic benefits).
+Preferred shares grant economic benefits but may not grant any voting rights (except for ordinary meetings of the Shareholders’ Meeting and if the SA is in arrears to pay them their economic benefits).

 What documentation is required for the transfer of ownership interests?